The Hunt, Hard Boss Fights

-If you take longer than 15 minutes to kill a boss, they will enrage, dealing 333% damage.
+If you take too long to kill a boss, they will enrage, dealing 333% damage.

 If your 2nd Imbue says it's manual, you can press Interact during a battle to activate it.
 The manual upgrades have 1 minute cooldowns.

 Although this mode does not feature many customizations, hosts can modify the threat multiplier of each role.
-Hosts can also modify the dialogue settings; skip percent and talk timer respectively.
-Hosts can also turn on/off damage indicators, which also show healing indicators.
-Furthermore, hosts can choose between part 1 and 2, and customize the amount of wipes allowed per boss.
+Hosts can also modify the dialogue setting skip percent Hosts can also turn on/off damage indicators, which also show healing indicators.
+Furthermore, hosts can choose what part or boss to start on, and customize the amount of wipes allowed per boss.

 Part 1 starts you off on Boss #1, with no bonus crystals.